daniellobera/nexmo-developer/_documentation/voice/voice-api/guides/websockets.md

 ## Overview

-WebSockets is a computer communications [protocol](https://tools.ietf.org/html/rfc6455) that provides full-duplex communication channels over a single TCP connection.
+WebSockets is a computer communications [protocol](https://tools.ietf.org/html/rfc6455) that provides full-duplex communication channels over a single, persistent TCP connection without the overhead of the HTTP request/response model.

 Using Nexmo’s Voice API, you can connect phone calls to WebSocket endpoints.
 This means that any application that hosts a WebSocket server can be a participant in a Nexmo voice conversation.
+It can receive raw audio from and play audio into the call in real time.

 This enables some really innovative use cases, such as: